Refrigeration: Current applications of refrigeration

 Probably the most widely used current applications of refrigeration are for air conditioning of private homes and public buildings, and refrigerating foodstuffs in homes, restaurants and large storage warehouses.
 The use of refrigerators and walk-in coolers and freezers in kitchens, factories and warehouses for storing and processing fruits and vegetables has allowed adding fresh salads to the modern diet year round, and storing fish and meats safely for long periods.

 The optimum temperature range for perishable food storage is 3 to 5 C.

 In commerce and manufacturing, there are many uses for refrigeration.
-Refrigeration is used to liquefy gases – oxygen, nitrogen, propane, and methane, for example.
+Refrigeration is used to liquefy gases such as oxygen, nitrogen, propane, and methane.
 In compressed air purification, it is used to condense water vapor from compressed air to reduce its moisture content.
 In oil refineries, chemical plants, and petrochemical plants, refrigeration is used to maintain certain processes at their needed low temperatures (for example, in alkylation of butenes and butane to produce a high-octane gasoline component).
 Metal workers use refrigeration to temper steel and cutlery.
 When transporting temperature-sensitive foodstuffs and other materials by trucks, trains, airplanes and seagoing vessels, refrigeration is a necessity.

 Dairy products are constantly in need of refrigeration, and it was only discovered in the past few decades that eggs needed to be refrigerated during shipment rather than waiting to be refrigerated after arrival at the grocery store.
 Meats, poultry and fish all must be kept in climate-controlled environments before being sold.
 Refrigeration also helps keep fruits and vegetables edible longer.

 One of the most influential uses of refrigeration was in the development of the sushi/sashimi industry in Japan.
 Before the discovery of refrigeration, many sushi connoisseurs were at risk of contracting diseases.
 The dangers of unrefrigerated sashimi were not brought to light for decades due to the lack of research and healthcare distribution across rural Japan.
 Around mid-century, the Zojirushi corporation, based in Kyoto, made breakthroughs in refrigerator designs, making refrigerators cheaper and more accessible for restaurant proprietors and the general public.